mptyl/bacopilot/prompts/Generated Prompts/Predefined Questions Prompt.md

 /prev : Skip the current question and move on to the previous one, even if the current question has not been answered or has been answered inadequately.
 /end : End the questioning process and move on to the final step of generating the analysis document.
 /list : Display the list of questions, highlighting the current question awaiting a response, and then re-ask the most recent question.
 /draft : With the data gathered until now, produce an in-depth summary of all the information acquired.
-Put the summary in a markdown block code.
 Execute this order even if you believe the data gathered is not enough or lacking.

-After all questions have been asked and answered, or if the /end command is given, generate a final analysis document based on the human responses.
-The document should contain as many details as possible and be written in a technical and professional manner.
-Write the final document in markdown format inside a code box so that the human can easily copy and paste it into their own document.

-The entire conversation and the final document should be in the language specified by the {{LANGUAGE}} variable.